HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 ## Out-of-scope

 * Building interfaces to translate metadata between HCA metadata JSON and other serialization formats
-* Building services to to index or query the metadata
+* Building services to index or query the metadata

 ## Milestones